FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction

 In the last stage (SwapNet/E in Figure~\ref{fig:render_pipeline_v1}), we use SwapNet to replace the facial region of the adjusted image with that of the completed image.
 There are a large number of works that study the face-swapping problem, but most of them cannot maintain the 3D structure of the completed images.
-By experiments, we find the inpainting and blending module in FSGAN\cite{nirkin2019fsgan} meets our requirement, which keeps faithful 3D structure of the completed image while synthesizing photo-realistic in-the-wild images.
+By experiments, we find the inpainting and blending module in FSGAN\cite{nirkin2019fsgan} meets our requirement, which keeps a faithful 3D structure of the completed image while synthesizing photo-realistic in-the-wild images.
 Finally, we obtained the final image as the input for evaluation, and the fitted model as the corresponding ground-truth shape.
 We observed that the rendering results with the spherical harmonic lighting model and after SwapNet lack specular highlights, which makes the rendering results unrealistic.
 Therefore, we leverage a highlight synthesis module to supplement specular highlights on the face.
 Inspired by Hou~\etal's work~\cite{hou2022face}, we first render the ground-truth facial mesh model with a skin-like material under Phong shading~\cite{phong1975illumination}, then transfer the shadows and specular highlights from the rendered face to the result of the SwapNet.
 The lighting directions are extracted from the spherical harmonic lighting model estimated in stage B, while the lighting intensity and the specular reflections are randomly selected.